yofabronecoforo/C6EGHV/README.md

 Finally, Hostile Villagers as (and now, potentially following) a reward make their return.

+# Localization
-New Frontend and Ingame text fully localized in the following language(s):
+When obtained via any of the official channels referenced in the #Installation section below, releases contain new Frontend and Ingame text fully localized in the following language(s):
 - English (en_US)
 - Spanish (es_ES)
 - French (fr_FR)

+Please report any conspicuous absent text, or appearances of localization placeholders (e.g. LOC_SOME_TEXT_HERE), if any of the above languages is in use.

 # Features
 ## Goody Huts